For information on any of the Outreach programs, or information on how you can get involved, please contact Jeff Bates at email@example.com.

 Emergency Food Pantry The South Bay Community Services "Emergency Food Pantry" needs donations every month.
 If you would like to donate, please bring your non-perishable food items to the Parish Office and they will be delivered to SBCS.
 These items are always welcome:

 Rice, pasta, Mac & Cheese

 Canned stews and Spaghetti-o's

-If you would like to help even further during the pandemic, here are some other options: Donate Snacks to Uptown Safe Haven- The ECS Uptown Safe Haven clients love snacks and treats as they shelter in place together.
+If you would like to help even further, here are some ECS (Episcopal Community Services) activities: Donate Snacks to Uptown Safe Haven- The ECS Uptown Safe Haven clients love snacks and treats as they shelter in place together.
 You can send treats via Amazon or drop them by the house and leave them on the doorstep.
 Address for mailing or dropping off snacks: Uptown Safe Haven, Attn: Christina Zeman/UTSH Staff 2822 5th Ave.
 San Diego, CA 92103.
 Volunteer with Head Start Food Distribution Program - ECS Head Start preschool programs are closed, but we are distributing food to families Tuesday through Friday, 9:15am to 12:30pm, each week and are looking for volunteers to help!
 This is taking place outside in South Bay, families drive by to get bags of food, and safety precautions are in place.
 Volunteer roles include helping with set up, break down, directing traffic, and handing bags to families through car windows.
-For more info about any of these ECS activities, please contact Deann Rios at 619-694-9892 or email@example.com.
+For more info about these ECS activities, please contact Deann Rios at 619-694-9892 or firstname.lastname@example.org.
 Volunteer applications: https://www.ecscalifornia.org/volunteer